-A tuition fee of \$35.00 per term admits to membership in any or all classes for which the pupil is prepared.
+A tuition fee of \$35.00 per term admits to membership in any or all classes for which the pupil is prepared, except to the Sloyd Grammar School, in which the tuition fee is \$30.00 per term.
 A considerable reduction is made for two or more students from the same family.
-There are no extra charges for work in any of the industrial, manual, art or language departments.
+There are no extra charges for work in any of the departments.
 A deposit of \$5 is required of every student to cover breakage, injury or other loss in libraries, laboratories, shops and studios, as well as to cover the actual cost of material used.
 Any unused part of the deposit is returned to the pupil at the end of the year.
 If the actual expense in any case exceeds \$5, an additional deposit must be made.